Naomi Falk

-Naomi Falk is a writer, editor, and publisher.
+Naomi Falk is a writer, editor, publisher, and chainmaille artisan from Seattle.
 She was senior editor at Archway Editions, the literary imprint of powerHouse Books distributed by Simon & Schuster; publisher of Crop Circle Press; and co-founder of the editorial department at Ki Smith Gallery.
 In addition, she has worked in publications at MoMA.
-At Archway she edited writers such as Claire Donato.
+At Archway she edited writers such as Claire Donato and Lindsey Webb.
+For Crop Circle she has published work including a monograph by Ryan Bock.

-A graduate of Columbia University, Falk has written criticism extensively for BOMB.
-Her book, The Surrender of Man, was published in 2025 by Inside the Castle, discussed at length with Chris Molnar in Los Angeles Review of Books.
+A graduate of Columbia University, Falk has written criticism extensively for BOMB, and has contributed to Montez Press Radio and WFMU.
+Her book, The Surrender of Man, was published in 2025 by Inside the Castle, discussed at length with Chris Molnar (with whom she has a work in progress) in Los Angeles Review of Books.
 The volume also featured themed nail art designed by BITTER000000 as a tie-in to release.